Level 2 – Diploma in Animal Care

 16-18 year-old students are exempt from tuition and registration fees.

 19+ course fees - £1,175 for the course.
 Payment in instalments may be possible but needs to be agreed in advance.

 19-24 year-olds may qualify for full or partial course fees funding, depending on eligibility criteria.
-Contact Bucks College Group for details of funding exemptions.
+Contact Bucks College Group.

 What careers could this lead to?